dastbek/dastbek.github.io/Projects/Projects.md

-In order to understand our data, we need to look at each variable and try to understand their meaning and relevance to the problem of predicting SalePrice.
-Reading through each attribute in the table, we need to understand:
+In order to understand our data, we need to look at each variable and try to figure out their meaning and relevance to the problem of predicting SalePrice.
+Reading through each attribute in the table, we want to have from out data:
 - **Explaination**: Brief explaination of the attribute
 - **Type**: Categorical or Numeric
 - **Expectation**: Does the attribute has a great impact on our target (SalePrice)